 B.S., Chemistry, Allegheny College, 1969

-His major research interests are sunlight-mediated photochemical reactions in natural waters and free radical chemistry of aqueous solutions.
-Most recently, he has been involved in the application of ozonation for ballast water treatment at full-scale on oil tankers.
+Major research interests include sunlight-mediated photochemical reactions in natural waters and free radical chemistry of aqueous solutions.
+Most recently, Cooper has been involved in the application of ozonation for ballast water treatment at full-scale on oil tankers.